How to get through a stock market crash – and benefit from it

 The buy-and-hold investor who prudently holds a diversified portfolio of low-cost index funds through thick and thin is the investor most likely to achieve their long-term investment goals.

 At the end of the day, I have no idea what the future holds.
-Don’t let any financial expert tell you they know either.
+I’m far from a perfect investor.

-During times of market euphoria or market crisis I’m going to continue doing what I’ve always been doing:
+During times of market euphoria or market crisis I’m going to continue doing what I’ve always been doing as simple as that may have been:

 - I will continue to pay down debt to become debt-free.